amerkay/amerkay/README.md

 I'm Amer — a full-stack software & product engineer with 15+ years of experience building tech solutions.

-I'm on a mission to advance tech for wildlife conservation.
+I'm on a mission to create tech for wildlife conservation.

 👉 Check out on my mission's progress at [**WildAmer.com**](https://wildamer.com)